Graphic Overlay Printing Design Requirements for the Screen Printing Process

 Ensure All Text Is Legible At Small Size - Preferably 5-6pt Font Size, However This May Depend On The Final Use Of The Graphic Overlay Printing Product

 When deciding which font to use for your graphic overlay printing, ensure the type applies to the product or brand.
 Legibility is key, thus selecting a font that has a thickness or height difference between each character will help distinguish word elements while producing an aesthetically pleasing result.
 It’s also important to consider the overall size of fonts on the product as text can become illegible if too small or difficult to read at a shorter viewing distance.
 To meet both visual and legibility requirements, select a minimum font size of 5-6 pt with appropriate line spacing.

 Vectorize small unique details or logos, as bitmaps will pixelate when resized or distorted

-When scaling symbols, logos or smaller details within your graphic overlay design, always vectorize them as bitmaps can lose clarity and become unrecognisable when they’re resized or distorted.
+When scaling symbols, logos or smaller details within your graphic overlays, always vectorize them as bitmaps can lose clarity and become unrecognizable when they’re resized or distorted.
 Vectorizing logos or art refer to the process of converting bitmap images into vector graphics.
 Vector files, such as EPS and PDF, are composed of paths with defined line widths in which a vector based format will losslessly scale while maintaining its original resolution independent of size, whereas bitmaps use pixels to store image information.